Azure/Industrial-IoT/docs/opc-publisher/readme.md

 1. The OPC Publisher can be configured to connect to one or more selected OPC UA server endpoints.
 Based on the configuration the OPC Publisher OPC UA client creates subscriptions requesting to be notified when the value of the specified nodes change or an event occurs.

 1. The publisher groups nodes in the configuration into groups of `Dataset Writers` which are akin to OPC UA subscriptions.
 These subscriptions refer to node ids (in OPC UA also called monitored items).
-Nodes can be configured with `SamplingInterval`, `PublishingInterval`, `DataSetWriterId`, `DataSetWriterGroup` and `Heartbeat` (keep-alive key frames)
+Nodes can be configured with `SamplingInterval`, `PublishingInterval`, `DataSetWriterId`, and `DataSetWriterGroup`.

    - `DataSetWriterId`: A logical name of a subscription to an endpoint on a OPC UA server.
 A writer can only have 1 publishing interval andin case of event subscription, 1 event node.
 Should multiple be specified then the writer is broken into smaller writers.
 A data set writer writes data sets, which are a set of OPC UA data values or events inside a OPC UA PubSub network message.